 The partnership between Hermès and MycoWorks has been three years in the works.
 According to the luxury label, the company is exploring ongoing partnerships and more sustainable offerings.

 Hermès may be at the forefront of fashion design, but it’s long fallen behind its competitors in moving toward more sustainable initiatives.
 Prada recently raised €90 million in a third sustainability funding round; Chanel and Hugo Boss have both used pineapple leather in recent collections.
-And Stella McCartney has been leading the charge in sustainable luxury design for nearly two decades.
+Balenciaga has worked with cactus and mycelium leather.
+Stella McCartney has been leading the charge in sustainable luxury design for nearly two decades, including mushroom leather.

 Last April, supermodel-turned-sustainable-fashion-designer Amber Valletta released a line of vegan accessories under the Karl Lagerfeld label, including a handbag made from sustainable cactus leather in a partnership with Mexican firm Desserto.